cataclysmbnteam/Cataclysm-BN/.github/pull_request_template.md

 - [ ] If it modifies format of save files, please add migration from the old format.

 If this is a PR that modifies build process or code organization:
-- [ ] Please documented the changes in the appropriate location in the `doc/` folder.
+- [ ] Please document the changes in the appropriate location in the `doc/` folder.
 - [ ] If documentation for this feature or process does not exist, please write it.
 - [ ] If the change alters versions of software required to build or work with the game, please document it.